General terms and conditions

 - Payment shall be made by means of a transfer into a bank account indicated by Youngbits, unless otherwise agreed.

-- Invoicing takes place on a per kwartaal, unless otherwise agreed.
+- Invoicing takes place quarterly unless otherwise agreed.

 - Youngbits and the Counterparty may agree that the payments will take place in installments in line with the progress of the work.
-If payment in installments is agreed, the Counterparty must pay in accordance of the installments and percentages as included in agreement.
+If payment in installments is agreed, the Counterparty must pay in accordance with the installments and percentages as included in the agreement.

 - Objections with respect to the amount stated in the invoice do not suspend the Counterparty’s obligation to fulfill the payment.